yuliadm/mixComp/paper.md

 ### Further results on the real-world datasets

 The Table below showcases the results of all complexity estimation procedures when applied to the four real-world datasets that were discussed in this paper.
-The table also includes the results for the Shakespeare dataset borrowed from [@shakespeare].
+The table also includes the results for the Shakespeare dataset borrowed from [@Efron1976].
 It was not mentioned in the vignette but is included in the **mixComp** package.
 The following settings were used to calculate these results (default setting were used unless indicated otherwise):

 * `set.seed(1)` was used for all complexity calculations,
 * for `hellinger.cont` and `hellinger.boot.cont` the bandwidths suggested by **kdensity** were used,